 Don’t get personal

-An employee warning letter’s tone should be polite despite its negative connotation.
+The letter’s tone should be polite, despite its negative connotation.
 This is because the letter is mainly written with the intention of helping the employee improve his/her behavior for the smooth functioning of the company.
 As such, managers should avoid taking a personal approach when writing it or adding an emotional tone to it.

 Don’t make baseless claims

-While writing the employee warning letter, you should focus on the specific wrongdoing and connect the employee’s conduct to the company policies violated.
-This adds credibility to the warning notice and helps strengthen the company’s defenses in future litigations.
+While writing the letter, you should focus on the specific wrongdoing and connect the employee’s conduct to the company policies violated.
+This adds credibility to the notice and helps strengthen the company’s defenses in future litigation.
 It also helps to ensure policies are not flouted in the future.

 Don’t forget to proofread